7 Major Benefits of Using Log-Based CDC for Data Replication from SAP

 4. Analytics on Oracle was slow because tables contained a very large number of rows and columns

 Phase One: Moving to State-of-the-Art

 After a detailed and extensive vetting and testing process GWT decided on two new state-of-the-art technologies to better handle increasing data volumes on the target system.
-With its ability to handle massive data queries, Vectorwise was the chosen database for analytics and with its ability to handle massive data volumes while having little to no impact on the source system, HVR was chosen for real-time data replication.
+With its ability to handle massive data queries, Actian Vector (formerly known as VectorWise) was the chosen database for analytics.
+With its ability to handle massive data volumes while having little to no impact on the source system, HVR was chosen for real-time data replication.

 But problems remained:

 – BODS bulk ETL extracts still had to be used to extract data from critical SAP cluster and pool tables because HVR did not yet support these complicated, compacted SAP tables.
 This continued to cause a heavy load on the source when extracting these tables.

 – BODS bulk ETL missed data, resulting in data quality issues.

 While the analytics platform performed much better than the previous incarnation it still required resources to manage and scale.
 A hosted cloud service, Amazon (AWS) Redshift, was chosen as a replacement because it could handle massive data queries.

 Since HVR supports the latest in cloud technologies it was able to help GWT expedite the testing of several cloud options.
 In addition to its ability to move ever-increasing volumes of data in real-time, HVR was selected for the following reasons:

 Flexibility with analytics – Support for heterogeneous platforms enables multi-terabyte data centers to span on-premises and the cloud.